Rainbow-Dreamer/musicpy/README.md

 Note3: On all of Windows, macOS and Linux, you can use pip to install musicpy in cmd/terminal.

-Note 4: Some python IDEs may prevent the function to play music of musicpy, which makes the music cannot be played normally when playing the codes, such as VS Code, PyCharm, here it is recommended to use more interactive python IDE, such as Jupyter Notebook, Wing IDE, or directly use the interactive shell of python in cmd/terminal (run `python` to enter).
+Note 4: Some python IDEs may prevent the function to play music of musicpy, which makes the music cannot be played normally when playing the codes, such as VS Code, PyCharm, here it is recommended to use more interactive python IDE, such as Jupyter Notebook, Wing IDE, or directly use the interactive shell of python in cmd/terminal (run `python` to enter), or you can set `wait` parameter to True in the function `play` to ensure the playing by waiting till the playing is finished in this case.

 Importing
 -------------